timlegrand/giterm/README.rst

 ========

-Giterm brings information about the current status of your Git working copy in *real-time*.
+Giterm brings information about the current status of your Git working copy right in your terminal, *real-time*.

 It shows in a single view:

 -  local branches, and which branch you’re currently on
 -  remote branches, and which branch the current local branch is